jujulmp/helloworld/README.md

 # maven-project

 Simple Maven Project
-This is a full devops pipeline
+This is a full devops pipeline!